FGDumitru/chatterboxPro/attributions.md

 ### Chatterbox-TTS-Extended by petermg
 - **Repository:** https://github.com/petermg/Chatterbox-TTS-Extended
 - **License:** *MIT*
 - **Note:** The Chatterbox Pro project began as a fork of or was heavily based on this repository.
-While it has since evolved significantly with the addition of a graphical user interface and a different backend architecture, its origins are gratefully acknowledged and some of its original code lives on within this project.
+While it has since evolved significantly with the addition of a graphical user interface and a different backend architecture, its origins are gratefully acknowledged.

 ### Chatterbox by Resemble AI
 - **Repository:** https://github.com/resemble-ai/chatterbox